Interview with ETC!ETC!

 Tell me about the artists that remixed your track on your new EP Renegaide.

-Ok, well let’s start with crystal vision.
+Ok, well let’s start with a crystal vision.
 I knew I wanted them to remix my track since I’ve started listening to their production they are a duo from Oklahoma and their tracks all are solid.
 All different in a way that it makes to floors pound, speakers bang and people shake their rumps.
-Que Serock is upcoming producers from LA and long time friends.
+Que Serock is upcoming producers from LA and longtime friends.
 Their way of interpreting a track is beyond belief, their synth work is off the charts so there was no way I couldn’t have them on it.
-Dj Kue is a legend; no one can make the electro pop tracks that he makes.
-He takes every track he works on and puts his stamp on it, poppy, radio friendly, but most of all banger, and he did that.
-Electric Soulside some of my favourite producers out there right now.
-Their space / electro tracks make every dance floor shake.
-If you listen to all their originals you’ll know why I had to ask them to be part of this release (I recc moonroller) these guys are low pro – but big on the dance floor.
+Dj Kue is a legend; no one can make the electro-pop tracks that he makes.
+He takes every track he works on and puts his stamp on it, poppy, radio-friendly, but most of all banger, and he did that.
+Electric Soulside some of my favorite producers out there right now.
+Their space/electro tracks make every dance floor shake.
+If you listen to all their originals you’ll know why I had to ask them to be part of this release (I recc moonroller) these guys are low pro - but big on the dance floor.
 I was fortunate that all these artists made time for this release and I am in their debt.

 What are you most excited for in your career?

-You're first EP was released in 2008 called “Mediaboy” do you think you've grown as an artists since your first release?
+Your first EP was released in 2008 called “Mediaboy” do you think you've grown as an artist since your first release?